ar9109/RichErkGradients2025/README.md

 Ashley Rich, Ziqi Lu, Alessandro De Simone, Lucas Garcia, Jacqueline Janssen, Kazunori Ando, Jianhong Ou, Massimo Vergassola, Kenneth D. Poss, & Stefano Di Talia

+The imaging processing code found in 'segmentation_pipeline.m' will perform image processing to quantify Erk activity and Geminin expression from images of regenerating zebrafish rays.

 Copyright (C)

 This program is free software: you can redistribute it and/or modify